HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-0/What-is-Beyond-A-Level-Mathematics-Project.md

 Most human beings do not read mathematical blogs for entertainment, so I don't expect thousands of readers from the beginning.
 But if you are one of the following types of people, you might find these posts quite interesting.

-- Six form student who is very interested in mathematics and may decide to study math in university.
+- Six form student who is very interested in mathematics and may decide to study maths in university.

 Notice that the blog will involve all knowledge points in A Level Maths and Further Maths.
 So it assumes you have done all these already.
 But normal schools take two years to finish teaching all AS and A Level content.
 That's why you need to be "very interested in maths" and self-studies most of the content in advance.